How Do I Prepare My High School Student For The Real World?

 On top of that, higher living costs and static wages are making things harder and harder for the younger generation.
 According to analysis by Pew Research, once inflation is taken into account, wages have been flatlining for decades.
 Lower wages means students will have to work harder for longer to achieve what were once thought of as basic goals, such as owning property.

 The goal posts for learning and achieving have widened, and high school students need to plan carefully and insightfully to overcome these obstacles.

 Schools are falling short of the sort of teaching students need.
 Conventional schooling simply does not promote the goals students need to get ahead.

 The focus is consistently on parrot learning and studying in order to pass specific exams, rather than learning with the purpose of acquiring knowledge and making a impact on the world.
-Rote learning and standardised testing aren’t enough to teach students to think critically and be curious about the world.
+Rote learning and standardized testing aren’t enough to teach students to think critically and be curious about the world.

 However, students can fill in the gaps in their education through volunteering.
 Parents can make sure their children are learning in constructive and meaningful ways by encouraging them to join volunteer programs.
-Ensuring students have more enhancing, real world, experiences like volunteering while they are still in school can stretch their imaginations and prompt learning that revolves around curiosity and discovery, rather than memorising information needed to pass a test.
+Ensuring students have more enhancing, real world, experiences like volunteering while they are still in school can stretch their imaginations and prompt learning that revolves around curiosity and discovery, rather than memorizing information needed to pass a test.

 Further Reading: What Can Volunteering Abroad Teach Me That School Can’t.

 How Volunteering Prepares Students for the Future